Diabetic retinopathy is a high risk for diabetic patients and must be treated by an ophthalmologist.

 Diabetic eye disease often shows no symptoms for a long time, although the disease progresses anyway.
 Diabetes can cause damage to your retina in the eye.
 Both type 1 and type 2 diabetes can cause damage to the small (capillary) vessels that supply blood to the retina.

-There is an increased risk of retinal damage:
+There is an increased risk of retinal damage in:

-- a strongly elevated long-term blood sugar level
+- a strongly elevated long-term blood glucose value

-A diabetic retinopathy can have serious consequences.
-This can cause bleeding inside the eye, which is fed by the newly formed vessels.
-In addition, membranes may form that gradually lift the retina from its base.
+Diabetic retinopathy can have dire consequences.
+For example, hemorrhages can develop inside the eye, which are fed by the newly formed vessels.
+Furthermore, membranes may form that gradually lift the retina from its substrate.

 Causes of diabetic retinopathy

-- Long-term high blood sugar levels damage the tiny blood vessels in the retina (microangiopathy).
+- Long-term high blood glucose levels damage the tiny blood vessels in the retina (microangiopathy).